 Q: Is a four year degree required for admissions to our graduate programs?

-A: The Robert B. Willumstad School of Business, Derner Institute for Advanced Psychological Studies and University College graduate programs will consider select three year degrees from India beginning spring 2015.
-All other programs require four years of study equivalent to a US bachelor’s degree as determined by the Office of International Admissions Admissions.
+A: The Robert B. Willumstad School of Business, Derner Institute for Advanced Psychological Studies, School of Social Work, and University College graduate programs will consider select three year degrees from India beginning spring 2015.
+All other programs require four years of study equivalent to a US bachelor’s degree as determined by the Office of International.
 Please contact the Office of International Admissions for questions or evaluation of your degree.